emrainey/hobbies/README.md

 ## Developing

 You can open either the `hobbies.code-workspace` or the folder itself.
-Currently VSCode is not intelligent about running _configure_ in order.
+VSCode can configure CMake now but you'll need a compiler which supports OpenMP and the Homebrew installation of it.

 ## Building